syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 //New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
-//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();
+//Instantiate the spreadsheet creation engine using (ExcelEngine excelEngine = new ExcelEngine())
+{
   //Instantiate the Excel application object IApplication application = excelEngine.Excel;

   //Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

   //A new workbook is created equivalent to creating a new workbook in Excel
   //Create a workbook with 1 worksheet
   IWorkbook workbook = application.Workbooks.Create(1);

-//Access first worksheet from the workbook
-IWorksheet worksheet = workbook.Worksheets[0];
+  //Access first worksheet from the workbook IWorksheet worksheet = workbook.Worksheets[0];

   //Adding text to a cell
   worksheet.Range["A1"].Text = "Hello World";

   //Initializes FileSavePicker
   FileSavePicker savePicker = new FileSavePicker();
   savePicker.SuggestedStartLocation = PickerLocationId.Desktop;
   savePicker.SuggestedFileName = "Sample";
   savePicker.FileTypeChoices.Add("Excel Files", new List<string>() { ".xlsx" });

   //Creates a storage file from FileSavePicker StorageFile storageFile = await savePicker.PickSaveFileAsync();

   //Saves changes to the specified storage file await workbook.SaveAsAsync(storageFile);

   //Closing the workbook
   workbook.Close();

-//Dispose Excel engine
-excelEngine.Dispose();
+}
 {% endhighlight %}

 {% highlight ASP.NET Core %}